fbasas/bball-playback/README.md

 - `TeamState`: Information about a team, including lineup and stats
 - `Player`: Information about a player, including position and name

-### Initial Baseball State (`common/data/initialBaseballState.ts`)
+### Baseball State Utilities

-The application includes a default initial state for new games, which includes:
+The application provides utilities for working with baseball state:

-- Default lineups for both teams
+- `createEmptyBaseballState()`: A function that creates an empty baseball state object with default values
-- Initial game state (inning 1, top half, 0 outs)
+- This replaces the previous hardcoded initial state with a more flexible approach
-- Sample game log entries
+- Used throughout the application to initialize new game states

 ## Development Workflow